 The facilities will vary in size and complexity depending on the number of taps in the sugarbush.

-Otherwise maple syrup is produced using modern equipment or old-style equipment, pure maple syrup is a pure and natural product from mother nature… and the knowing-how to produce it well comes from the producer aware of the quality in the respect of the nature and environment.
+Otherwise maple syrup is produced using modern equipment or old-style equipment, pure maple syrup is a pure and natural product from mother nature… The knowing-how to produce it well comes from the producer aware of the quality in the respect of the nature and environment.
 The producer is the major key for a maple syrup of great quality!